 Why Invest In Tin?

-Physical tin demand is growing strongly as a result of:
+Tin demand has been growing strongly as a result of:

-- Continued demand for tin in traditional uses including tinplate, chemicals, lead-acid batteries, alloys and other uses.
+- Continued demand for tin in traditional uses including tinplate, chemicals, lead-acid batteries, alloys and other.

 Tin – The Number 1 New Technology Metal